gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/deploying.rst

 These instructions have been tested on Debian 11 and Fedora 33.
-These instructions should approximately translate to recent Debian derivatives such as Ubuntu 18.04 and Trisquel 8, and to relatives of Fedora such as CentOS 8.
+These instructions should approximately translate to recent Debian derivatives such as Ubuntu and Trisquel, and to relatives of Fedora such as CentOS, but we haven't explicitly tested these options.

 Issue the following commands:

 .. code-block:: bash

-    # Debian 10
+    # Debian 11
     sudo apt update
     sudo apt install automake git nodejs npm python3-dev \
     python3-gst-1.0 python3-lxml python3-pil virtualenv